johsieders/essays/content/23-is-science-a-threat.md

 or history could be a threat to religious belief, philosophy plays a different role.
 At its heart are three
 questions: what is true or false, what is good or bad, and how do we know?
 So religion is an obvious object of philosophical inquiry, and religion has to accept the challenge as part of the game, but by no means as an existential threat.
-It goes without saying that philosophers are allowed to use hard sciences as a toolbox, which means that scientism, a pejorative term for the use of hard sciences to debunk religion, is perfectly legal.
+It goes without saying that philosophers are allowed to use the hard sciences as a toolbox without exposing themselves to the charge of scientism.
 As for the boundaries between hard science, soft science and non-science, there are of course grey areas such as psychology, but that is irrelevant to our discussion.
 It is worth noting, however, that many eminent scientists wear two hats.
 Albert Einstein, the physicist, wrote a booklet, *On Cosmic Religion*, in which he presents a pantheistic view of the